torontoapps/torontoapps.github.io/README.md

     </div>

     <div class="footer">
-      Tip: Open the “Listen” link, play the audio, then practice spelling the word out loud.
+      Tip: Students can open the audio link in a new tab, press play, then practice spelling the word out loud.
     </div>
   </div>